Use the Drug Pricing Quote

 - Prescription vitamins and minerals (except for prenatal vitamins and fluoride preparations).

 - Drugs when used for the treatment of sexual or erectile dysfunction (ED).

-In addition, Medicare Prescription Drug plans are unable to cover the following:
+In addition, Medicare Part D prescription drug plans are unable to cover the following: